-To view our forthcoming events, please click on the link button below to open the Club’s calendar.
+To view our forthcoming events, please visit our calendar pages by clicking on the link buttons below or using the dropdown tabs above.

 All events run within the Hants & Berks Motor Club rely very much on our members’ time, dedication and commitment.
 The Club welcomes and supports any member who wishes to organise or suggest an event, meeting or activity which may be of interest.

 We are also happy to hear from external organisers of local classic car shows, rallies or other such motoring events, who perhaps require assistance or support from the Club and our members.

 Please contact our Club Secretary, Bill Bonney, to discuss any proposals.

 Classic Car Events

 The Hants & Berks Motor Club first ventured into classic car events back in the early 1990s.
 At the time a national slump in motor sport events compelled the Club to expand its interests and with several members already owning classic cars this seemed the most natural progression.

 Today the Hants & Berks are seen as a strong element of the classic car scene, organising and supporting numerous events both locally and regionally, and by not focusing on one particular era or marque we have been able to welcome a broad range of enthusiasts and expertise into our Club.

 Our classic car tours are one of our most popular events and are not only well supported by our members, but non-members also.
 The aim is to encourage enthusiasts to come together and head out on the open road for a leisurely day’s drive, following a pre-set route through scenic countryside until finishing at a destination of interest, such as a heritage attraction or museum.